Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 Once you've reviewed the projects, got a good sense for how your work might connect with them, and you've identified a potential mentor, then you should review the general lab [expectations and responsibilities](/manual/#expectations-and-responsibilities) as well as those specific to students completing an [independent study](/manual/#students-doing-independent-study-undergraduate-and-graduate).

 Finally, after completing the above, you should proceed to fill out an [application](https://forms.office.com/r/455mrxTSFa) to work in the lab.
+Please fill out this application before reaching out via email and if you do follow up, then please reference your application in your message.

 ## Preparing a Research Plan
 If you are selected to participate in an independent study, then you will be